-Other deaths of the year include that of actors Peter Fonda, Peter “Chewbacca” Mayhew, Rutger Hauer, Jan-Michael Vincent, Bruno Ganz as well as Doris Day.
+Other notable deaths in 2019 include actors Peter Fonda, Peter “Chewbacca” Mayhew, Rutger Hauer, Jan-Michael Vincent, Bruno Ganz as well as Doris Day.

 The world of music lost Dr. John, drummer Ginger Baker, Ric Ocasek (the Cars), Mark Hollis (Talk Talk), Keith Flint (the Prodigy), Marie Fredriksson (Roxette), Johnny Clegg (Juluka), Piet Botha (Jack Hammer), and Karel Gott, “the golden voice of Prague”.

 Fashion guru Karl Lagerfeld, racing legend Niki Lauda, and Jacques Chirac, the former president of France also passed on — as did Syd Mead, the visual artist and futurist who helped shape the look of influential sci-fi films such as Blade Runner, Tron, Aliens and Star Trek: The Motion Picture.